jacobmyung/Comp-Sci-Portfolio/README.md

 # Comp-Sci-Portfolio
 ## About
-Hi, I'm Jacob.
-I am a recent college Graduate with a Bachelors in Computer Science and Engineering.
-I am excited to work in collaborative, team environments to develop solutions towards our users' needs.
+Hi, I'm Jacob, a recent graduate with a Bachelor’s in Computer Science and Engineering.
+I am passionate about leveraging technology to create innovative solutions that meet user needs, and I thrive in collaborative team environments where ideas come to life.

-During my studies, I focused on database architecture and management, software development, and integrating AI algorithms and programs.
-Additionally, I would take the lead role of organizing team members schedules, distrubiting workloads, and following up on each members progress week by week.
+During my studies, I specialized in database architecture, software development, and integrating AI algorithms into practical applications.
+I also took on leadership roles, coordinating team schedules, delegating tasks, and ensuring consistent progress through effective follow-ups.
+These experiences have honed both my technical expertise and my ability to guide teams toward achieving their goals.

 My CV in [pdf]().